 "That's right!
 I do."
 She sniffled, and wiped her eyes.
 "But, I just got back here.
 There's so much I want to do.
 I can't do a thousand years back home.
 It's so boring."

 "You know it.
 I mean, come on.
 But, at least I'd have a life to live."

-"And Joey, he's going to die if I can't get him reprogrammed.
+"And Joey, not getting reprogrammed, every day is a step closer to death.
 I don't have that technology here, only QE does."